Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 * [Feature layer selection](ArcGISRuntime.WinUI.Viewer/Samples/Layers/FeatureLayerSelection) - Select features in a feature layer.
 * [Filter by definition expression or display filter](ArcGISRuntime.WinUI.Viewer/Samples/Layers/FeatureLayerDefinitionExpression) - Filter features displayed on a map using a definition expression or a display filter.
 * [Group layers](ArcGISRuntime.WinUI.Viewer/Samples/Layers/GroupLayers) - Group a collection of layers together and toggle their visibility as a group.
+* [Hillshade renderer](ArcGISRuntime.WinUI.Viewer/Samples/Layers/RasterHillshade) - Apply a hillshade renderer to a raster.
 * [Identify KML features](ArcGISRuntime.WinUI.Viewer/Samples/Layers/IdentifyKmlFeatures) - Show a callout with formatted content for a KML feature.
 * [Identify WMS features](ArcGISRuntime.WinUI.Viewer/Samples/Layers/WmsIdentify) - Identify features in a WMS layer and display the associated popup content.
 * [Identify raster cell](ArcGISRuntime.WinUI.Viewer/Samples/Layers/IdentifyRasterCell) - Get the cell value of a local raster at the tapped location and display the result in a callout.